A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 This video will give you a detailed guide to installing a wall-mount faucet for your vessel sink.

 Difficulty: MEDIUM – Most Common.
-DIYer with some tools and skill can perform this install
+A DIYer with some tools and skill can perform this install

 Sink-Mount Faucet Installation